Kassa20/Feynman/README.md

 LLM and tailored to your skill level.
 Chat with a tutor alongside the lab, take notes automatically, and finish with a quiz grounded in real textbook content.

+## Why

+I built this because I found I had to set up a new project with new dependencies every time I wanted to learn something new.
+And each conversation I had with an LLM might get lost, or the important details might be buried as the conversation grew longer.

+With Feynman, a code environment is created automatically.
+Each important concept the LLM explains is noted down and persisted by an agent.
+And a quiz is available to reinforce learning, also persisted for later review.

 ## Features

 - **Lab generation** — streams a structured lab (title + steps, optional shell code